imagej/imagej.github.io/_pages/Find_Peaks.md

 ## Options

-{% capture title%}
- Analysis of synthetic data plotted from a .csv file.
+{% include thumbnail src='/images/pages/FindPeaksSnapshot.png' title='Analysis of synthetic data plotted from a .csv file.
 CSV files can be imported into ImageJ by drag and drop, or by using <span style="border-bottom:1px dotted #ccc;">File▷ Import▷ Results</span>.
-Once [options](#options "wikilink") are specified, coordinates of retrieved peaks are logged to the table of a new plot window
+Once [options](#options "wikilink") are specified, coordinates of retrieved peaks are logged to the table of a new plot window'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/FindPeaksSnapshot.png' title=title %}

   - Peak amplitude
     The smallest depth (in Y-axis units) that a qualified valley must exceed.
 By default, it is set to one standard deviation of the data.